splunk/observability-workshop/content/en/resources/local-hosting/multipass.md

 Instance type variables:

+- `splunk_hec_url`:  Do not use a Raw Endpoint, but use an Event Endpoint as this will process the logs correctly
 - `splunk_presetup`: Provide a preconfigured instance (OTel Collector and Online Boutique deployed with RUM enabled).
 The default is `false`.
 - `splunk_diab`: Install and run Demo-in-a-Box.
 The default is `false`.
 - `tagging_workshop`: Install and configure the Tagging Workshop.
 The default is `false`.